 With technological innovations, the risks and dangers with such technology also increase.
 A virtual credit card provides an extra layer of protection by minimizing the risk since there is a spending capacity, and each transaction follows a unique number.
 Also, these cards expire and are valid for a short period, so hackers are not interested in them.

 Even if thieves get their hands on a virtual card, it will not serve any purpose as it is impossible to track a Virtual Credit Card number to an account.

 Users of the card can set a spending limit which helps to protect them from being overcharged during online transactions.
 Users can also freeze the card anytime or close it on a specific date.
 They can shut the card after their first online payment as well.
 It makes it easier for cardholders to keep track of their spending.

-A virtual card tracks all the online subscriptions.
-You'll be able to check whether you were overcharged by any merchant and cancel the card without having to change your payment information for each vendor because each subscription may have its virtual card.
+A virtual card tracks all online subscriptions.
+You'll be able to check whether you were overcharged by any merchant and cancel the card without having to change your payment information for each vendor because each subscription may have its own virtual card.

 You can cut the risks of physical cards by just switching to virtual credit cards.
 Virtual cards act as an extra layer of protection against cyber thieves who try to steal information through unsecured connections or data breaches.
-Virtual cards are useless to hackers since they create temporary account data for the merchant that are only valid for a single purchase.
+Virtual cards are useless to hackers since they create temporary account data for the merchant that is only valid for a single purchase.